saurastha/fine-tune-whisper/README.md

 Each sub-folder within the "transcripts" directory contains a `transcript.csv` file.
 This CSV file has two columns:

 1. `id`: This column contains the unique identifier for each audio file, which corresponds to the audio file name.
-2. `transcription`: This column contains the respective transcriptions for the audio files identified by their `id`.
+2. `transcript`: This column contains the respective transcriptions for the audio files identified by their `id`.

 ## License